Blenderwizard/Snow-Crash/level03/Resource/level03.md

 ## Info

-User level03 has a setuid (flag03) ELF binary `level03` in their home directory.
+User level03 has a setuid `flag03` 32bit ELF binary `level03` in their home directory.

-## `level03`
+## level03

-Executing the file gives us the following output: Exploit me.
-Using the strings command we can see that one of the strings is "/usr/bin/env echo Exploit me".
-Which is most likely what is displaying the string "Exploit me".
-Meaning that the program uses either execve or system to execute echo`to display the text.
+Executing the file gives us the following output: `Exploit me`.
+Using the `string` command we can see two strings of intrest,`system` and `/usr/bin/env echo Exploit me`.

+`/usr/bin/env echo Exploit me` is what is the commands being run that shows the text `Exploit me` when the binary is run. `system` is most likely the syscall that is causing this to happen.

+## The exploit

-This is where the security vulnerability lies.
-Since echo is not hard coded as a path, we can define our own `echo` script and add it to the PATH env variable, executing our own script instead of the normal echo.
-We create the following file named `echo`:
+Since `echo` is not hard coded as a path, we can define our own `echo` script and add it's location to the `PATH` environment variable like so `export PATH=/location/of/our/echo:$PATH`, wich will cause the binary to execute our own script instead of the normal one.

+`echo`
 ``` bash
 #!/bin/bash